 Messiah Online FAQs

-Messiah University is offering approximately 60 courses for Summer 2022 in six-week terms.
-See Messiah's Summer 2021 Online Course Offerings for a full list of courses.
+Messiah University is offering 55 courses for Summer 2024 in 6-week and 12-week terms.
+See Messiah's Summer 2024 Online Course Offerings for a full list of courses.

-We have two, six-week terms for you to select from, based on your summer calendar.
+We have two, 6-week terms and one 12-week term for you to select from, based on your summer calendar.

 Messiah University is accredited and credits earned at Messiah, including summer courses, will transfer to most other colleges and universities.
 The decision about transfer credits and their application to specific degree requirements is the decision of the receiving institution.
 Therefore, confirm if your institution will accept the transfer credit before registering.